 Cuz-D Straight Flush Saw Preview

-The Straight Flush Saw is something new to the market – in fact it seems to still be getting to the market.
-In any case, the tool is a remake of the circular saw in such as way as to facilitate both deeper cuts, and more importantly, cuts that allow completely flush positioning against studs, posts, headers and more.
-The idea is that the new Flush Saw can be a single tool that would replace the necessity to use a standard circular saw and finish with a recip saw – or jump to a reciprocating saw for a job that would be much cleaner with a high-speed circular saw cut.
+The Straight Flush Saw is something new to the market.
+In fact, it seems to still be getting to the market.
+In any case, the tool is a remake of the circular saw in such as way as to facilitate both deeper cuts, and more importantly, cuts that allow completely flush positioning against studs, posts, headers, and more.
+The idea is that the new Flush Saw can be a single tool that would replace the necessity to use a standard circular saw and finish with a recip saw.
+It also keeps you from using a reciprocating saw for a job that would be much cleaner with a high-speed circular saw cut.